FAQ about NetUse traffic monitor

 Q: What hardware is supported by NetUse?

 A: NetUse works great with Apple’s time capsule, airport extreme, airport express (a new version with 802.11n support) or any other brand modern router or a gateway with enabled SNMP function.
+Please note: The latest Apple Extreme and Time Machine routers that have a tower shape do not support SNMP.

 Q: I have upgraded my Airport Configuration Utility to version 6.0 and I don’t see SNMP configuration options anywhere.
 How do I enable SNMP on my Airport Extreme or Time Capsule?